-Candidates for the Bachelor of Arts in Education degree must complete the Professional Teacher Preparation Program (PTPP) offered by the College of Education.
+Candidates for the Bachelor of Arts in Education degree must complete the PTPP offered by the College of Education.
 Graduates of this program are able to demonstrate proficiency in specified knowledge areas or skills, including the following:

-- principles and application of effective instruction;

-- classroom organization and management;

-- 3. content or subject matter;

-- 4. specific curriculum and teaching strategies;

-- interrelationship of culture and schooling in a multicultural society:
+- 1. principles and application of effective instruction; - classroom organization and management; - 3. content or subject matter; - 4. specific curriculum and teaching strategies; - interrelationship of culture and schooling in a multicultural society;

 - 6. human development;

 - 7. communication skills;

-- 8. theories of learning and motivation;
+- 8. theories of learning and motivation:

 - 9. assessment and evaluation; and

 - 10. computer literacy.

-Each student in the PTPP selects one of three majors areas that provide specialized instruction and preparation.
-These majors are
+Each student in the PTPP selects one of five major areas that provide specialized instruction and preparation.
+The program areas are

+- 1. Bilingual/ESL Education;

+- 2. Early Childhood Education (birth-third grade);

-- 1. Elementary Education;
+- 3. Elementary Education;

-- Secondary Education; and
+- 4. Secondary Education; and

 - Special Education.